 Regardless of what it says on the label, absolutely no soap, even if it is “biodegradable” or camping soap, is to be used within 250 feet of the river, pond, or stream, or any other natural source of water.

 If you’d like to have your own personal hot shower whenever you want it, consider bringing a sunshower.
 (There are numerous models running from $10-$40.)
 Fill it in the morning and by afternoon you’ll have 5 gallons of hot water to use in our shower enclosure.
+The downside to these is that they don’t last all that long, have to be hung from above, and end up in a landfill.
+The upside is that they are pretty cheap and get the water hot on a sunny day.

 There are also modern, indoor showers available nearby.
+For a list of where, visit our Travel & Local Information page.

 We have five outhouses at the field school.
 If you want to upgrade your personal accommodations to include your own private toilet for your tent or shelter, consider bringing your own toilet seat and 5 gallon bucket (or 2 buckets).
 These Luggable Loo toilet seats clip onto a bucket.
 You can also improvise your own seat or build a toilet box like the ones we use based on the instructions in the Humanure Handbook.
 Other options include making one of these milk crate toilet boxes or buying one of these plywood toilet boxes.